dward2/BME547/Assignments/BMICalculatorAssignment.md

 in GitHub are captured locally.
 * Repeat for other features
 * Create a `README.md` file to explain how to run your program from the command line and how to use your program.
+This should be considered a user's manual.
+It should explicitly say how to start your program.
+For example, "To start the program, type `python bmi_calc.py` on the command line."
 * When the assignment is completed, create an annotated git tag called `v1.0.0` on your master branch to indicate your final submission.
 * If you make additional changes after creating this tag, simply create another